miklevin/MikeLev.in/_posts/2025-03-24-websockets-stream-incremental-markdown.md

 ---
 title: Using Websockets to Stream Incremental Markdown
 permalink: /futureproof/websockets-stream-incremental-markdown/
-description: This article dives into the technical challenge of displaying real-time, formatted text in a web application, specifically focusing on how to handle Markdown when streaming responses from a language model using Python's FastHTML framework, HTMX, and WebSockets.
-I explored the complexities of parsing and rendering Markdown in chunks, contrasting client-side JavaScript libraries with server-side Python approaches, and ultimately discussed various strategies and best practices for achieving a smooth, real-time chat experience that can handle Markdown formatting, even when the full response hasn't arrived yet, highlighting the trade-offs between immediate display, formatting accuracy, and potential user experience disruptions.
+description: My exploration delves into the challenges of streaming Markdown-formatted responses from an LLM within a Python-based FastHTML/HTMX chatbot application, Chip O'Theseus.
+Recognizing that re-rendering entire responses for each incremental update creates a poor user experience, I investigate techniques for incrementally displaying and formatting Markdown content as it arrives over WebSockets.
+This journey covers various strategies, ranging from simple append-only text streaming with delayed full formatting to more complex server-side stateful parsing and even client-side enhancement with minimal JavaScript.
+Ultimately, the goal is to find the optimal balance between real-time responsiveness, formatting fidelity, and code simplicity within the constraints of a server-rendered, HTMX-driven environment.
+The article documents these options, and my personal preferneces, with examples.
 layout: post
 sort_order: 3
 ---
 ## Down The Rabbit Hole of Streaming Markdown

+This article dives into the technical challenge of displaying real-time, formatted text in a web application, specifically focusing on how to handle Markdown when streaming responses from a language model using Python's FastHTML framework, HTMX, and WebSockets.
+I explored the complexities of parsing and rendering Markdown in chunks, contrasting client-side JavaScript libraries with server-side Python approaches, and ultimately discussed various strategies and best practices for achieving a smooth, real-time chat experience that can handle Markdown formatting, even when the full response hasn't arrived yet, highlighting the trade-offs between immediate display, formatting accuracy, and potential user experience disruptions.

 Chip O'Theseus, the local AI embedded into the Pipulate workflow app built on FastHTML and HTMX currently streams responses over Websockets using Ollama.
 But